Note: this article was originally written in the fall of 2017 but was updated October, 2019.

 - Why bother paying an application fee for a school you can’t afford?
 You know you can’t go there and now you have wasted money on applying to a school you can’t attend.

 - There are hundreds of thousands of scholarships.
 That part is true.
 However, you are competing against hundreds of thousands of people.
 You might think you have it in the bag because you worked at a nursing home all through high school, volunteered for your local library, did yard work for free for your elderly neighbors and played sports but the thing is, so did thousands of other kids.
 Most of these scholarships come down to “your story.”
 The kid who lost a parent at a young age, survived cancer or overcame a huge obstacle is going to get it over the kid that has had a pretty easy life, no matter how much volunteer work they have done.
 I’m not saying you shouldn’t apply for scholarships, I’m just saying you shouldn’t bank on it.
-I definitely suggest people to apply for scholarships that the school they are attending offers.
+I definitely suggest people apply for scholarships that the school they are attending offers.
 Also, most scholarship applications can’t be turned in until January and aren’t awarded until some time between March and May.
-You will usually choose your school before knowing whether or not you received a scholarship.
+You will probably choose your school before knowing whether or not you received a scholarship.

 - You can wait until after your graduate to make a final decision on which school you will attend.
 However, most schools have application deadlines to be able to qualify for merit aid and other scholarships.
 I know a kid who was so set on going away to school that he didn’t apply to his local university until after the merit aid deadline.
 He ended up not being able to afford to go away so he is attending the local school but missed out on $3000 a year in merit aid.